mai-thao/spring-playground/spring-security/README.md

   5) To delete all pets, create a `DELETE` request to http://localhost:8080/pets
      * This endpoint requires `ADMIN` role, so change Basic Auth credentials to: `"username": "admin"` and `"password": "adminpassword"`
 4) Terminate the app with: Ctrl + C
-5) Stop the Docker container with: `docker compose down`

 ### How to Build the app
 1) Execute the command `../gradlew build`